-This work forms the basis of my doctorate, entitled ‘Empires on the Edge – The Habsburg Monarchy and the American Revolution 1763-1789,‘ which I recently completed at the University of Edinburgh.
+This work arises from my doctoral work completed at the University of Edinburgh between 2014 and 2018, entitled ‘Empires on the Edge – The Habsburg Monarchy and the American Revolution 1763-1789.’
 I am currently working on developing this into a book manuscript which demonstrates the wider nature of the American Revolution and brings to attention a rich, but neglected story of connection between two unlikely states.

 In essence, this project tells you why they should.
 The diplomatic, economic, and intellectual connections between the Habsburg Monarchy and the United States between 1776-1789 were as rich, multifarious, and alive as connections between the newly declared United States of America and any other European power.
 From Transylvania in the far-flung corner of the Monarchy to Georgia in the southern-tip of the Republic, new linkages were forged in the crucible of the Age of Revolutions.